Skip to Content

 Georgia Woodpeckers Overview

-You’ll find an impressive variety of woodpeckers across Georgia, ranging from the tiny Downy Woodpecker to the crow-sized Pileated Woodpecker.
+You’ll find a surprising diversity of woodpeckers in Georgia, from the tiny Downy to the massive Pileated Woodpecker.

 Diversity of Woodpeckers in Georgia